"Come see me in engineering when you get back. Urgent. -T"

 The two humans and the turian all glanced at one another uncertainly.

 Garrus shrugged.
 "Tali, the Commander is... the Commander.
-I've been with him for months now, and I assure you he's fine.
+I've been back with him for a while now, and I assure you he's fine.
 Whatever he's doing out there, I'm sure there's a perfectly logical explanation.
 And the man is entitled to some privacy, don't you think?"

-"I'm coming too," the Doctor said, giving Joker a scowl and a beckoning finger.
+"I'm coming too," Chakwas said, giving Joker a scowl and a beckoning finger.

 Joker rolled his eyes and slowly hobbled after them.
 "Great.
 This doesn't have disaster written all over it."